joshbegley/nyt-latest/README.md

 **The day everything went wrong for Newcastle**\
 `Newcastle talked the talk and then fluffed the walk, hobbling and tripping.
-There are no excuses and no hiding places, for Howe or anybody.
+There are no excuses and no hiding places, for Howe or anybody
 `\
 https://nytimes.com/athletic/7138384/2026/03/22/newcastle-sunderland-derby-wrong/